 If you’ve never had to compare money transfer services before, you’re in for a surprise.
 There are literally dozens of companies out there competing for your business.
-From simple, one-off transfers to sophisticated corporate advisory, there is a service for just about everyone.
+From simple one-off transfers to sophisticated corporate advisory, there is a service for just about everyone.
 But that doesn’t mean that it will be easy to find the right one for you.

 Luckily, that’s exactly what we’re going to address in this post.
 How do you compare money transfer services and separate the wheat from the chaff?
-The world wide web is a great resource for researching the available options, but with a little bit of guidance, there is much better chance that you’ll be happy with the end result.
+The world wide web is a great resource for researching the available options, but with a little bit of guidance, there is a much better chance that you’ll be happy with the end result.

 Here are nine questions that you might want to consider when you compare money transfer services: